junxit/us-congress-bills-113/metadata.md

 - 2014-09-15 — Mr. Fitzpatrick moved to suspend the rules and pass the bill, as amended.
 - 2014-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7506-7507)
 - 2014-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7506-7507)
+- 2014-09-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.